-In 2014-2015 and 2015-2016, Pamela was a grant award winner for performances and a recording of New York Tapestries from New York Women Composers for her new duo 2Flutes with Laura Falzon.
-Pamela Sklar continues to premiere/perform original music for flute, bass flute & Native American flute including 2Flutes' upcoming appearance on September 25th in New York City.
+For two seasons Pamela was a grant award winner for performances and a recording of New York Tapestries from New York Women Composers for her new duo 2Flutes with Laura Falzon.
+Pamela Sklar continues to premiere/perform original and other music for flute, alto flute, bass flute & Native American flute including 2Flutes' upcoming appearance on September 25th in New York City.

 New York-area ensembles who have premiered/performed, commissioned and/or presented Pamela's music repeatedly, include Angels in the Chamber, the Blues Mothers, Intuition Quartet, the Cambiata Duo, Cara Quartet, Double Entendre, Eight Strings and a Whistle, Englewinds, Northern Westchester Flutes, Ramapo Valley Chamber Ensemble, the River Trio, Threeds, Hoff-Barthelson Music School/other schools & Summer music camp programs and individuals including Joyce Balint, William Anderson, Isabel Pérez Dobarro and Anna Tonna.

 Pamela Sklar's composing career evolved naturally as an extension of her performing career.
 Many years of listening, playing professionally with outstanding artists and improvising co-created her original voice.
 Her first work Flutes From the Other Side was published in 2008.
 She remains equally passionate about playing and writing, and looks forward to hearing (and performing) her compositions.